-From clocks to weather reports; news feeds to social streams, constantly-refreshing local content is actually pretty easy to add to your site.
+From clocks to weather reports, news feeds to social streams, constantly-refreshed local content isn’t that difficult to add to your site.
 You just need to know how to get started.
 And hopefully this comprehensive post will set you out on the right track.

 Editor’s Note: This post has been updated for accuracy and relevancy.
 [Originally Published: April 2015 / Revised: August 2021]Tags: